Skip to main content Scroll Top

 Campaign Director

 David plans and implements Fairplay’s campaigns, and builds partnerships with advocacy groups and policymakers.
-David was an Assistant Attorney General in the Consumer Protection Division of the Massachusetts Office of the Attorney General for 15 years, including six years as Deputy Division Chief.
-He sits on the Board of Directors at Northeast Legal Aid, which serves low income and elderly individuals and families in and around Lawrence, Lowell, and Lynn, Massachusetts.
-David is grounded by time with family—his wife Lindsey, 11-year-old Lillian, 4-year-old George, and Beatrice, who is nearing 100 in dog years and still the fastest hiker in the family.
+He joined Fairplay in 2015, and before that he was an Assistant Attorney General in the Consumer Protection Division of the Massachusetts Office of the Attorney General for 15 years, including six years as Deputy Division Chief.
+David sits on the Board of Directors at Northeast Legal Aid, which serves low-income and elderly individuals and families in and around Lawrence, Lowell, and Lynn, Massachusetts.
+He is grounded by time outdoors with family, and is pleased that his elementary school-aged kids still think it’s more fun to visit a farmers market than to stare at a screen.

 IMG-0040